openregister/commodity-code-data/README.md

 # commodity-code-data
-Data for registers for commodity codes
+Data for the commodity-code register, which is a list of commodity-codes representing specified commodities or products for international trade.

 ## Licence